 In Germany, where people living in towns and villages along the Elbe, Danube and other rivers are facing their third flood since 2000, the Green party Bündnis 90/Die Grünen have called for better flood protection.
 They want to see a combination of technical protection, including dykes and drainage, as well as ecological protection, such as meadows, forests and marshes.

-You can find out more about how they want to protect Germany from flooding, here.
+You can find out more about how they want to protect Germany from flooding, here and read more about recent floods in 2021 here.